Clemapfel/jluna/docs/manual.md

 )");
 ```

-`safe_` overloads have marginal overhead from try-catching execution and sanity checking inputs.
-If you want maximum performance and the correspondingly awful debug experience: `State::eval` is identical to just calling the pure C-API `jl_eval_string`.
+`safe_` overloads have marginal overhead from try-catching and sanity checking inputs.
+If you want maximum performance (and the corresponding debug experience),`State::eval` provides a 0-overhead solution instead.

 ## Garbage Collector (GC)

-The julia-side garbage collector operates completely independently, just like it would in a pure julia program.
+The julia-side garbage collector operates completely independently, just like it would in a pure julia application.
 However, sometimes it is necessary to disable or control its behavior manually.
 To do this, `jluna::State` offers the following functions:

 #### Enabling/Disabling GC
 ```cpp